 Cue Health Inc. (the "Company") was originally formed in the State of California on January 26, 2010, prior to being incorporated in the State of Delaware on December 14, 2017.
-The Company is a healthcare technology company committed to revolutionizing the healthcare experience by providing individuals with a convenient and connected diagnostic platform that bridges the physical and virtual care continuum.
-The Company's proprietary platform, the Cue Health Monitoring System, comprised of the Cue Reader and Cue Test Kit, enables lab-quality diagnostics-led care at home, at work or at the point of care.
-This platform is designed to empower stakeholders across the healthcare ecosystem, including individuals, enterprises, healthcare providers and payors, and public health agencies with paradigm-shifting access to diagnostic and health data to inform care decisions.
+The Company is a healthcare technology company that uses diagnostic-enabled care to empower people to live their healthiest lives.
+The Cue Health platform offers individuals and healthcare providers convenient and personalized access to lab-quality diagnostic tests at home and at the point-of-care, as well as on-demand telehealth consultations and treatment options for a wide range of health and wellness needs.
 The Company's headquarters are located in San Diego, California.